Children's Hospital is part of the UPMC family.

-Children's Hospital of Pittsburgh of UPMC understands that successful recovery and care for post-liver transplant surgery extends well beyond the hospital stay.
+UPMC Children’s Hospital of Pittsburgh understands that successful recovery and care for post-liver transplant surgery extends well beyond the hospital stay.
 Below we've compiled information to help parents and caregivers understand the medical and emotional needs of your child or teen once they leave the hospital.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: